allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 ### 4.1.
 Sampling <a name="sample"></a>

-Before hopping into the modeling topic, there is one last decison about the dataset to make.
+Before hopping into the modeling topic, there is one last decison to make about the dataset.
 The data cleaning and feature engineering conducted in the previous two sections result in a loan dataset that has 887,382 observations.
 Each observation has 9 attributes with the 9th being the loan defaulted or not.
 The rest 8 attributes are the potential explanatory variables.
 A deeper look at the data reveals that the classes are not balanced.
 The minority class (which is also the event we try to identify) takes about 20% of the 887,382 observations.

 To solve the imbalanced classes problem, two options are considered in the study:

-* Use the "class_weight" option that is built in some of the SKlearn models.
+* Use the "class_weight" option that is built in some of the sklearn models.
 Setting this option to "balanced" results in an automatic weights adjustment by the inverse of class frequencies.

 * Perform resampling to balance the dataset before feeding the data to models.
 Because I have enough data points for both the minority and majority classes.
 I choose to undersample the majority class to arrive at a target ratio of 0.45 for the minority class.
 After undersampling is done, I have a dataset of 276,579 observations.